aliemteam/aliemcards/cards/echocardiography.md

 **Pericardial effusion**: Anechoic (black) stripe encircling the heart.
 Pericardial effusion on PSLA will track between descending thoracic aorta and left atrium.
 Pleural effusion will not.

 **Pericardial tamponade:** Pericardial effusion with RV free wall collapse in diastole.
 IVC should be dilated without respiratory variation in tamponade.
-RA systolic collapse is an early finding. ***Tip*:** Use M-Mode through mitral valve to help with timing of RV collapse.
+RA systolic collapse is an early finding. ***Tip:*** Use M-Mode through mitral valve to help with timing of RV collapse.

 **Hypovolemia:** Hyperdynamic heart with left ventricular walls almost touching in systole as seen in the parasternal long axis view.

 **Right heart strain:** RV size greater than LV (normal ratio is 0.6:1) when seen in the apical 4-chamber view.
 Flattened septum in parasternal short axis with a D-shaped LV.
 Poor RV function (size doesn’t change much from systole to diastole).

 **Systolic heart failure:** Poor ventricular squeeze.
-Mitral valve does not open widely as seen in parasternal long-axis. ***EPSS*:** Using the PSLA measured distance between mitral valve and septum in diastole.
+Mitral valve does not open widely as seen in parasternal long-axis. ***EPSS***: Using the PSLA measured distance between mitral valve and septum in diastole.
 Abnormal EPSS &gt;7 mm = poor LV ejection fraction.

 ## Struggling with the Exam?